About Theater J

 Delia Taylor (Associate Producer)

-Delia has worked at Washington area theaters as an actor, director, stage manager, technician and production manager for over two decades.
-She directed the world premieres of There Are No Strangers and Sleeping Arrangements at Theater J. She has served as a regular guest artist at Saint Mary-of-the-Woods College, Indiana and teaches and directs for The Theatre Lab School of the Dramatic Arts.
-She was honored with Theatre Lobby’s Mary Goldwater Award (for her performance in WSC’s Metamorphosis) and an Offstage Award from the League of Washington Theatres and the Lynn Skolnick Sachs Award for Program Excellence at the DCJCC.
+Delia Taylor has worked at Washington area theaters as an actor, director, stage manager, technician and production manager for over two decades.
+She directed the world premieres of There Are No Strangers and Sleeping Arrangements at Theater J. She teaches and directs for The Theatre Lab School of the Dramatic Arts.
+She was honored with Theatre Lobby’s Mary Goldwater Award, an Offstage Award from the League of Washington Theatres and the Lynn Skolnick Sachs Award for Program Excellence at the DCJCC.

 Shirley Serotsky (Associate Artistic Director)